 - You can use NYS sick and safe leave when you are sick, injured, or getting medical treatment.
 You cannot use paid family leave to address your own health needs. - You can use NYS sick and safe leave for any health-related issue, i.e. if you have the flu or you need to take your child to a routine doctor's appointment.
 You can use paid family leave to care for a family member but only if he or she has a serious health condition. - NYS sick and safe leave is usually paid at 100% of your regular wages.
-In 2020, paid family leave is paid at 60% of your average weekly wage, up to a cap; even when fully phased in in 2021, the program only pays 67% of your average weekly wage, up to a cap-it will not replace your full wages. - Beginning on January 1, 2021, the amount of sick and safe leave you can use per year will depend on the size of your employer: you can use up to 40 hours of sick leave per year if your employer has 99 or fewer workers, or you can use up to 56 hours of sick leave per year if your employer has 100 or more workers.
-However, paid family leave gives you the right to take up to ten weeks of leave in 2020 and twelve weeks in 2021.
+Paid family leave is paid at 67% of your average weekly wage, up to a cap-it will not replace your full wages. - The amount of sick and safe leave you can use per year depends on the size of your employer: you can use up to 40 hours of sick leave per year if your employer has 99 or fewer workers, or you can use up to 56 hours of sick leave per year if your employer has 100 or more workers.
+However, paid family leave gives you the right to take up to twelve weeks of leave.